Umbilic Points on the Finite and Infinite Parts of Certain Algebraic Surfaces: Proof of Theorem

+Therefore, $p_1$ is a node point of the field $Y_1$, and $p_2$ is a saddle point.
+On the other hand, since $T_{1}(p_j)\neq 0 \ $ for $j\in\{1,2\}$, the point $p_j$ is a nonsingular point of $Z_1$.
+Moreover, according to (\ref{relat-zk-yk-grado3}) the field $Z_1$ is tangent to the foliation of $Y_2$.
+We remark that analogous results are obtained when $K/a_{n-1} <0$.

+From all the previous analysis we conclude that the the origin on the $v\om$-plane has the topological type of a Monstar when $K \neq 0$.
+This completes the proof of Theorem \ref{indice-umbilic-inf}. $\Box$ \end{enumerate} \end{enumerate}

-{\bf Acknowledgments} The second author thanks to the PASPA-DGAPA, UNAM programe for its finantial support during the preparation of this work and also thanks to the Institute of Technology, Tralee for its hospitality.
+0.2cm {\bf Acknowledgments} The second author thanks to the PASPA-DGAPA, UNAM Program for its finantial support during the preparation of this work and also thanks to the Institute of Technology, Tralee for its hospitality.